-Loath to be stuck on one thing, 3M makes everything from tape to high-tech security gear.
+Loath to be stuck in one industry, 3M makes everything from tape to high-tech security gear.
 The diversified company's products fall under four segment categories: Safety & Industrial, Transportation & Electronics, Health Care, and Consumer.
-3M boasts some of the world's most recognizable consumer brands including Post-it notes, Scotch tapes, Scotchgard fabric protectors, Scotch-Brite scouring pads, and Filtrete home air filters.
+3M boasts some of the world's most recognizable consumer brands including Post-it notes, Scotch tapes, Scotchgard fabric protectors, Scotch-Brite scouring pads, Filtrete home air filters, and ACE bandages.
 3M sells products directly to users and through numerous wholesalers, retailers, distributors, and dealers worldwide.
 The company generates about 60% of its sales outside the US.
 3M was founded in 1902 as a small mining venture in Northern Minnesota called Minnesota Mining and Manufacturing Company.

-3M has more than 80 manufacturing plants in about 30 US states and operates +120 manufacturing and converting facilities in about 35 other countries across the Asia/Pacific region; Europe, Middle East, and Africa (EMEA); Latin America; and elsewhere in North America.
+Minnesota-based 3M has about 70 manufacturing plants in some 30 US states and operates around 100 manufacturing and converting facilities in roughly 35 other countries.
 Overall, 3M has operations in more than 70 countries.

-3M generates around 40% of its revenue from the US; 30% from the Asia and the Pacific islands; about 20% from Europe, the Middle East, and Africa; and roughly 10% from Latin America and Canada).
+3M generates around 40% of its revenue from the US; some 30% from the Asia and the Pacific islands; about 20% from Europe, the Middle East, and Africa; and roughly 10% from Latin America and Canada.

 Sales and Marketing

 3M sells its products through distribution channels including dealers, distributors, retailers, jobbers, wholesalers, and sales reps.
 It also markets directly to consumers.
 The company's products are used nearly all industry sectors.
 The company spends around $350 million-400 million on average in advertising each year.

 3M revenue has been steadily climbing for the past five years, it showed overall growth of only 6%.
 The company's net income has also been on rise, expect in 2019 with $4.5 million.